Google Maps Platform Terms of Service

 Google Maps Platform License Agreement

-This Agreement is effective as of the date Customer clicks to accept the Agreement (the "Effective Date").
-If you are accepting on behalf of Customer, you represent and warrant that: (i) you have full legal authority to bind Customer to this Agreement; (ii) you have read and understand this Agreement; and (iii) you agree, on behalf of Customer, to this Agreement.
+This Agreement is effective as of the date Customer clicks to accept the Agreement, or enters into a Reseller Agreement if purchasing through a Reseller (the "Effective Date").
+If you are accepting on behalf of Customer, you represent and warrant that: (a) you have full legal authority to bind Customer to this Agreement; (b) you have read and understand this Agreement; and (c) you agree, on behalf of Customer, to this Agreement.
 If you do not have the legal authority to bind Customer, please do not click to accept.
 This Agreement governs Customer's access to and use of the Services.

 1. Provision of the Services.

 1.1 Use of the Services in Customer Applications.
-Google will provide the Services to Customer in accordance with the applicable SLA, and Customer may use the Google Maps Core Services in Customer Application(s) in accordance with Section 3 (License).
+Google will provide the Services to Customer in accordance with the Agreement, and Customer may use the Services in Customer Application(s) in accordance with Section 3 (License).

 1.2 Admin Console; Projects; API Keys.
 Customer will administer the Services through the online Admin Console.
 To access the Services, Customer must create Project(s) and use its API key(s) in accordance with the Documentation.

 1.3 Accounts.
-Customer must have an Account to use the Services.
-Customer is responsible for the information it provides in connection with the Account, its passwords, and use of its Account.
+Customer must have an Account.
+Customer is responsible for: (a) the information it provides in connection with the Account; (b) maintaining the confidentiality and security of the Account and associated passwords; and (c) any use of its Account.

-1.5.1 To the Services.
-Google may make changes to the Services, subject to Section 9 (Deprecation Policy), which may include adding, updating, or discontinuing any Services or portion or feature(s) of the Services.
-Google will notify Customer of any material change to the Services.
+1.6.1 To the Services.
+Subject to Section 9 (Deprecation Policy), Google may make changes to the Services, which may include adding, updating, or discontinuing any Services or portion or feature(s) of the Services.
+Google will notify Customer of any Significant Backwards Incompatible Change to the Services.

-1.5.2.
+1.6.2.
 To the Agreement.
-Google may make changes to this Agreement, including pricing (and any linked documents).
-Unless otherwise noted by Google, material changes to the Agreement will become effective 30 days after notice is given, except if the changes apply to new functionality in which case they will be effective immediately.
-Google will provide at least 90 days advance notice for materially adverse changes to any SLAs by: (a) sending an email to Customer’s primary point of contact; (b) posting a notice in the Admin Console; or (c) posting a notice to the applicable SLA webpage.
+Google may make changes to the Agreement, including pricing and any linked documents.
+Unless otherwise noted by Google, material changes to the Agreement will become effective 30 days after notice is given, except (a) materially adverse SLA changes will become effective 90 days after notice is given; and (b) changes applicable to new Services or functionality, or required by a court order or applicable law, will be effective immediately.
+Google will provide notice for materially adverse changes to any SLAs by: (i) sending an email to the Notification Email Address; (ii) posting a notice in the Admin Console; or (iii) posting a notice to the applicable SLA webpage.
 If Customer does not agree to the revised Agreement, Customer should stop using the Services.
 Google will post any modification to this Agreement to the Terms URL.

 2. Payment Terms.